Stewart Lee: Style and material

 Lee caused controversy on his If You Prefer a Milder Comedian tour with a routine about Top Gear presenter Richard Hammond.
 Referring to Hammond's accident while filming in 2006, in which he was almost killed, Lee joked, "I wish he had been decapitated".
 When he was doorstepped by a Daily Mail journalist, Lee quoted the routine by replying "It's a joke, just like on Top Gear when they do their jokes".
 He said, "People who read things like that in the Mail on Sunday and who think Clarkson is funny aren't going to come and see me, so it doesn't matter".
 Explaining the joke, Lee said:

 The idea of what's acceptable and what's shocking, that's where I investigate.
 I mean, you can't be on Top Gear, where your only argument is that it's all just a joke and anyone who takes offence is an example of political correctness gone mad, and then not accept the counterbalance to that.
 Put simply, if Clarkson can say the prime minister is a one-eyed Scottish idiot, then I can say that I hope his children go blind.

 In an Observer interview, Sean O'Hagan says of the Hammond joke that Lee "operates out in that dangerous hinterland between moral provocation and outright offence, often adopting, as in this instance, the tactics of those he targets in order to highlight their hypocrisy".

 After accepting an honorary fellowship from St Edmund Hall, Oxford, Lee gave a lecture to aspiring writers in which he discussed the fact that performers such as Frankie Boyle, Michael McIntyre, Jack Whitehall and Andi Osho used writers who were not credited.
 He compared the practice to athletes using performance-enhancing drugs.
 Along with plagiarism and extremism, Lee has brought moral issues surrounding stand-up to the public's attention.

 Personal life

-Lee married comedian Bridget Christie in 2006; they separated amicably in 2021.
+Lee married the comedian Bridget Christie in 2006; they separated amicably in 2021.
 He lives in Stoke Newington and has two children.
 He is a patron of Humanists UK, a member of Arts Emergency and an Honorary Associate of the National Secular Society.
 Lee has stated that he had an unofficial autism diagnosis from his GP.
-As of 2024, Lee is in a relationship with fellow comedian Rosie Holt.
+Lee is an avid fan of jazz music, especially improvisational jazz.
+Lee was in a relationship with fellow comedian Rosie Holt from 2024 to 2026.